bobpozun/bobpozun.github.io/index.md

 ### **Croissant**
 **_Lead Quality Engineer – Founding Member (June 2022 – Present)_**

 - Solely responsible for testing web and mobile applications, retailer website integrations, a Chrome extension, and various other components.
 - Designed and implemented a web automation framework using TypeScript, Playwright, and Applitools.
+- Migrated from VSCode to Windsurf, leading a full refactor of Playwright test suites across the web and Chrome extension frameworks for enhanced modularity and agentic orchestration.
 - Developed a mobile automation framework using Waldo.
 - Built live retailer site monitoring solutions leveraging TypeScript, Playwright, and AWS Lambda.
+- Conducted a deep dive into company-wide adoption of agentic AI tools; evaluated functionality and pricing across Cline, Cursor, Windsurf, GitHub Copilot, 16x, Repomix, and proprietary libraries to inform cross-team workflows and procurement decisions.
 - Managed QA GitHub Actions workflows, AWS CDK stacks, and a Retool app to support API testing and real-time site uptime monitoring.
 - Negotiated contracts for third-party testing tools, including Applitools and Waldo.
 - Led project management improvements, transitioning the company from JIRA to Linear for streamlined cross-functional collaboration.
 Developed best practices and provided company-wide onboarding and training.
 - Recruited, trained, and supervised multiple interns for both summer and ongoing programs.

 ### **PayPal**
 **_Senior Software Test Engineer (June 2016 – June 2022)_**